 Capture relevant logging to improve visibility of potentially malicious activity.
 Logs should be stored in a centralised location.
 A security administrator or independent party without access rights/accounts should regularly review logs for suspicious activity in the reviewed systems.
 Also consider including a contract requirement for your MSP to perform logging of hosts and networks used to remotely connect to the customer environment.
 Relevant logging includes:

 - host-based event logs to provide visibility of malicious activity on workstations and servers

-- firewall and proxy logs to provide visibility of network connections associated with adversaries
+- firewall and proxy logs to provide visibility of network connections associated with malicious actors

 - remote access logs to help identify unusual network access from accounts used by MSPs.